Love & Peace (Girls' Generation album)

 Love & Peace is the third Japanese studio album and seventh overall by South Korean girl group Girls' Generation.
 The album was released for digital download on December 10, 2013, in selected countries in Asia by Nayutawave Records (Universal Music Group), followed by a physical release in Japan the next day.
-This marks their last Japanese studio album featuring member Jessica before her departure from the group in 2014.
+This marks their last Japanese studio album featuring member Jessica before her departure from the group in September 2014.

 Three singles were released prior to the release of the album: "Love & Girls", peaking at number four on the Oricon Chart and at number three on the Japan Hot 100, "Galaxy Supernova", peaking at number three on Oricon as well as number four on the Japan Hot 100 chart and "My Oh My".
 The album was certified Gold by the Recording Industry Association of Japan (RIAJ) less than a month after its release, for sales of 100,000.

 Background and development

 The album was physically released in four editions, with each edition containing the same twelve songs.

 The four editions also feature three different album covers, with the Blu-ray limited edition and DVD limited edition sharing the same cover.